SerenicuS/custom-shell/README.md

 <h3> This shell can:</h3>

-    1. Delete files in the current directory.
+    1. Delete files in the current directory(even system32, so do not use admin rights❌).

     2. Create new files and folders.